alexpyattaev/agave/docs/src/contributing/pull-request.md

 ## Squash the unnecessary commits{#pr-squash-commits}

-1. You may want to set your EDITOR variable to the editor of choice prior to starting this.
+1. You may want to set your `EDITOR` environment variable to the editor of choice prior to starting this.
 2. `git rebase -i <commit-right-before-your-first-commit>`
 3. You'll then see all of your commits from oldest to newest like this:
 ```